dhruvmsheth/dhruvmsheth.github.io/index.md

 # Recents

-Worked on HiveMind for a hackathon.
+- Worked on HiveMind for a hackathon.
 HiveMind is like Cursor, but better with shared memory.
 It's an organization-wide knowledge-sharing AI text editor with mixture-of-experts (MoE) orchestration.
 We use OpenAI Swarms for the MoE orchestration.
 More information [here](https://github.com/Sam-Fatehmanesh/Cerebral_hive_backend)

+- This last summer I was named Dr. Jane Chen Summer Undergraduate Research Fellow at Caltech.
+I worked on improving the SOTA 6 DOF pose estimation methods and optimizing it for compute constrained environments.
+I was part of the perception and simulation team of the research.
+A summary of this work can be found in my SURF presentation: [here](https://dhruvmsheth.github.io/surf-research)

 # Contact